dataflake/dataflake.docbuilder/docs/usage.rst

   package in :term:`Subversion`.
 If you set this flag only documentation from the development trunk will be built.

+* ``-m`` or ``--max-tags``: When building documentation for package trunks and all tags this flag specifies how many tags to show on the main index page.
+If more tags exist, a link to a separate page is inserted that shows all tags for the given package.
+The default value is 5.

 * ``-v`` or ``--verbose``: Set the log verbosity.
 If ``--v`` is specified you will see more detailed logging output.
 If you specify it more than once all :mod:`Sphinx` documentation build